burgerax5/MagicGatherer_API/README.md

 ![image](https://github.com/user-attachments/assets/75db2044-4812-41b5-904a-691ce3f8d97a)

-Assuming all the packages are installed and you are connected to the database, and also have the Redis server running then you should be ready to run the program using IIS (My docker Container doesn't work)
+Assuming all the packages are installed and you are connected to the database, and **also have the Redis server running** then you should be ready to run the program.

-**DISCLAIMER: You probably will just see no data since all the data is from the web scraper** https://github.com/burgerax5/CardKingdomWebScraper
+**DISCLAIMER: You will probably see no data since all the data is scraped** https://github.com/burgerax5/CardKingdomWebScraper

 I don't have Swagger setup for displaying the API endpoints but you can refer to my controllers to test them out, or alternatively interact with the API through the frontend.